-The story begins in 1998 with Jenny Christianson, the passion driving the project to ‘weed the bush’ on the banks of the Kaipātiki Stream on Auckland’s North Shore.
-She soon had a band of merry men and women who volunteered their time and energy (in fact by this time Kaipātiki had had 1,297 individual volunteers’ visits).
-During this time we had many homes - from Jenny’s house, to where we are now tucked in to the lower reaches of the Kāipatiki Stream in Birkdale, surrounded by the Eskdale Reserve Network and friendly neighbourhoods.
+The story begins in 1998 with Jenny Christianson, the passion driving the project to ‘weed the bush’ on the banks of the Kaipātiki Stream on Auckland’s North.
+She soon had a band of merry men and women who volunteered their time and energy.
+During this time we had many homes - from Jenny’s house, to where we are now tucked into the lower reaches of the Kāipatiki Stream in Birkdale, surrounded by the Eskdale Reserve Network and friendly neighbourhoods.